elliotrpage/BezierBlenderToGodot/README.md

 * Update Python script to spit out a Compliant TRES file instead of a CSV **DONE**
   * https://docs.godotengine.org/en/stable/classes/class_curve3d.html
   * Works!
 * Imported curve (test_export_5, 303 points) looks a bit chaotic but works!
-May need to simplify the curve before export.
+(303 points) May need to simplify the curve before export.
 Test this.
+  * created test_export_6 with dissolve curve 0.6 in blender.
+(172 points)
+  * Works, perhaps a bit too much.
+But the point is prooven.
 * ~~Keep the CSV option, maybe?~~ (nah)

 ## List